The serial-port interface

-serial-port enables access to a specific serial port.
-This interface is restricted because it provides privileged access to configure serial port hardware.
+serial-port interface enables input and output access to a specific serial port on a device typically running Ubuntu Core.
+As a result, and because it provides such privileged access to configure serial port hardware,

 path(slot): path to serial device node e.g.

 usb-vendor(slot): integer representing the USB Vendor ID, must be in range 0 < vid <= 65535

 usb-product(slot): integer representing the USB Product ID, must be in range 0 <= vid <= 65535

 path(slot): path of the form

 /dev/serial-port-...where a symlink will be created to the device e.g.

 To use a serial-port device, the snap developer must add